vitei/Usagi/README.md

 1. **Optional** Install and build the **Oculus SDK for Windows**.
    Not necessary to run, but required if you want to make a VR app
-   Again Note that you must currently change the default options to build with Multi-threaded Debug DLL and Multi-threaded DLL https://developer.oculus.com/downloads/package/oculus-sdk-for-windows/
+   https://developer.oculus.com/downloads/package/oculus-sdk-for-windows/

 1. From a command window run **Setup.bat**